me-box/zestdb/README.md

 A CoAP inspired implementation of a RESTful-like experience implemented over ZeroMQ.

-The current implementation supports POST/GET of JSON data with backend storage implemented on top of a git-based file system.
+The current implementation supports POST/GET of JSON, text and binary data with backend storage implemented on top of a git-based file system.
 In additional to POST/GET the server allows a client to 'observe' a path to receive any POST updates.

 An API exists to support key/value storage and retrieval as well as times series storage and retrieval which is specified as part of the path.